AlessandroGnutti/DiscreteMirrorTransform/README.md

 To generate the DMT of a generic 1-D or 2-D sequence you can call the functions:

 - ```mirrorTransform2D_slow.m```, which receives the sequence as input and returns the entire tree structure as output;
 - or, alternately, ```mirrorTransform2D_fast.m```, which concatenates the tail to one of the even or odd nodes.
-It receives the sequence as input and returns the transform coefficients and the optimal symmetry positions (without tree structure) as output. ```mirrorTransform2D_fast.m``` computes the inverse trasnform.
+It receives the sequence as input and returns the transform coefficients and the optimal symmetry positions (without tree structure) as output. ```inverseMirrorTransform2D_fast.m``` computes the inverse transformation.

 ## Contacts